rdunker/MusicNotation/packages/MusicNotation-Player.package/MNSoundGenerator.class/README.md

-I am a MNMusicVisitor used to visit MNNotes and convert them to a FMSound playing there MNPitch.
+I am a MNMusicVisitor used to visit MNNotes and convert them to a FMSound, playing their MNPitches.
 I can also visit MNProjects to create a sound sequence and play a complete music piece.

 Instance Variables
 	baseSound:				FMSound